 Van Peteghem et al. [6] examined the fretting of a titanium alloy contact as a function of frequency at very low frequencies (between 0.11 to 5 Hz) on a reasonably conforming cylinder-onflat contact (80 mm radius cylinder).
 Under a constant load, wear at low frequency was observed to be more than five times higher than that observed at the higher frequency.
-At both frequencies, the debris formed at the centre of the contact was dominated by titanium nitride rather than titanium oxide, with the latter being the primary debris surrounding the very outer region of the contact.
-The formation of titanium nitride indicated that the area of the contact was depleted in oxygen, indicating implying that ingress of the atmosphere into the contact is a critical process in the development of fretting damage (Mary et al. [20]).
+At both frequencies, the debris at the centre of the contact was dominated by titanium nitride rather than titanium oxide, with the latter being the primary debris surrounding the very outer region of the contact.
+The formation of titanium nitride indicated that the area of the contact was depleted in oxygen, indicating that ingress of the atmosphere into the contact is a critical process in the development of fretting damage (Mary et al. [20]).
 Addressing the frequency effect, Van Peteghem et al. [6] argued that a decrease in fretting frequency would decrease the frictional power dissipated in the contact, and thus the temperature of the contact would also fall.
 They argued that this implies that the increase in wear rate with decreasing frequency cannot therefore be linked to the kinetics of the process of oxide formation itself (since the oxidation kinetics will decrease with decreasing temperature).
 Accordingly, they suggested that "increasing the time that oxygen can react with the native titanium metal" (associated with the increase in time between asperity contacts as the frequency is reduced) is the primary mechanism by which the increase in wear rate with decreasing frequency is best explained.

 From the literature, it is thus clear that mechanisms and rates of fretting wear depend upon the formation of oxide in the contact, and its retention in or ejection from the contact.
 Moreover, it is clear that both fretting frequency and contact conformity influence these.
-Specifically, research by Fouvry et al. [7] and Warmuth et al. [18] has shown that the wear rate decreases towards an asymptote with increasing conformity.
-As such, two levels of contact conformity were selected which spanned the range of behaviour (with the most conforming contact well-representing a fully conforming contact).
-In order to better understand the roles of debris formation, retention and ejection in fretting, the work here seeks to provide a detailed study where both fretting frequency and contact conformity are varied, facilitating the development of a coherent phenomenological framework through which the role of debris in fretting can be understood.
+In order to better understand the roles of debris formation, retention and ejection in fretting, the work here seeks to provide a detailed study where both fretting frequency and contact conformity are varied, facilitating the development of a coherent understanding of the role of debris in fretting.